 By taking action to prepare ahead for flooding, your business could save between 20% and 90% on the cost of lost stock and movable equipment.
 You can also dramatically reduce the trouble, workload and stress that goes with such an event.

-Since the summer floods of 2012, Calderdale Council has been working with local businesses to support their efforts to protect themselves from future floods.
+Since the floods of Boxing Day 2015, Calderdale Council has been working with local businesses to support their efforts to protect themselves from future floods.
 By taking measures to make your business property more flood resilient, and by preparing an emergency flood plan, you will maximise your chance of coping with any serious incidents.

 You should start by preparing an emergency plan for flash flooding, just as you have for fire.
 It should set out who needs to do what as well as identify a safe place for people to go.
 Flash floods can happen extremely quickly, and you may need to act before emergency services reach you.